Dimensions, GD&T (Geometric Dimensioning and Tolerancing) and notes provide the detailed criteria that make effective manufacturing possible.

 Line 4: The type of dimension; in this case we are looking at a diametric ‘linear’ dimension.

 Line 7: Color for the PMI text; in this case, RGB of 255, 255, 255 (or, white).
 Note, you can change the PMI text and line color in TransMagic settings.

 Line 11: Locational position of the PMI text

 Line 15: Maximum positive tolerance; 0 in this case.

 Line 20: Minimum negative tolerance; -0.2.

 Line 25: Diameter symbol

 For information on extracting other CAD data such as mass properties, see the article on CAD Data Extraction.

-Please note that PMI and other CAD data extraction is only available in the PRO and EXPERT configurations of TransMagic.
+Please note that data extraction is only available in EXPERT configurations of TransMagic.
 Evaluation versions of TransMagic are based on the SUPERVIEW configuration, and do not include the ability to save to CAD formats or to extract CAD data.
-If you’re interested in evaluating PRO or EXPERT, please contact TransMagic’s sales office at sales@TransMagic.com, or give us a call between 8AM and 5PM Mountain time at 303-460-1406.
+If you’re interested in evaluating EXPERT, please contact TransMagic’s sales office at sales@TransMagic.com, give us a call between 8AM and 5PM Mountain time at 303-460-1406.

 We hope this article has been of interest and invite your comments or questions at social@TransMagic.com.